Cap of invisibility: In popular culture

 The helmet also appears in the Italian mythological comedy Arrivano i titani, but its invisibility powers work in this version only at night.

-The helm plays a major role in Dan Simmons' novel Ilium in which the scholic narrator Thomas Hockenberry acquires the artifact through Aphrodite in her scheme to have the scholic spy on and eventually assassinate the goddess Athena.
+The helm plays a major role in Dan Simmons' novel Ilium in which the scholiastic narrator Thomas Hockenberry acquires the artifact through Aphrodite in her scheme to have the scholiast spy on and eventually assassinate the goddess Athena.